alexleventer/github-issue-due-dates-action/README.md

-# GitHub Issue Due Dates Action
+# :calendar: GitHub Issue Due Dates Action
 Add due dates to GitHub issues - issues are automatically tagged with `Overdue` and `Due in 1 week` labels.

 ## How it works: